dhruvbothra/Ecommerce/README.md

 # Ecommerce
-A demo ecommerce webite.
-It is hosted using white noise anf heroku.
+A demo ecommerce website.
+It is hosted using white-noise and heroku.